Dendropithecidae

-The family Dendropithecidae is an extinct family of catarrhine monkeys.
-They date from the Early Miocene, around 20 - 12 million years ago.
+The family Dendropithecidae is an extinct family of catarrhine apes.
+They date from the Early Miocene, around 20-12 million years ago.

 Fossils of the two Dendropithecus species, Dendropithecus macinnesi and Dendropithecus ugandensis, have been found in East Africa, including several partial skeletons of Dendropithecus macinnesi on Rusinga Island in Lake Victoria.
 Other species are Simiolus andrewsi, Simiolus cheptumoae, Simiolus enjiessi.
 Micropithecus clarki and Micropithecus leakeyorum may not be part Dendropithecidae, and may be sister to the crown Catarrhini (or, depending on the definition, the apes and the Cercopithecidae may have emerged in the Dendropithecidae).
 The later Nyanzapithecinae (including Oreopithecus († 7 Ma)) appear to be sister to Simiolus.

 Description

 The taxa included in Dendropithecidae, possess the following traits: